Moira & Darren

 Problem was, Alessandro’s offer was no longer about the job.
 It was now about her.

-She’d drowned in tears her first day here, but no one had come to dry her tears for her, and without a paying job she wouldn’t survive.
-So she’d returned to the one work she’d known before her marriage.
+She moved the coins about in distracted little circles.
+She’d drowned in tears her first day here, but no one had come to dry her tears.
+The painful truth had faced her that without a paying job she wouldn’t survive.
+And she was determined to survive.
+So she’d gritted her teeth and returned to the work she’d known before her marriage.
 Housekeeping.

-The agency she’d called had given her details to a businessman who desperately needed a housekeeper.
+The agency she’d called for a job had given her details to a businessman desperate for a housekeeper.
 He’d turned out to be Italian and more than she’d bargained for.

-The rat scurried in small circles, searching for the last crumbs, and not finding any, twitched its pink nose in the air and headed for its nearby hole.
-Moira quickly reached over to her sandwich and tearing off another soggy chunk, threw it near the rat.
+The rat scurried in small circles, searching for the last crumbs.
+And finding none, it twitched its pink nose in the air and headed for its hole nearby.
+Moira reached over to her sandwich and tearing off another soggy chunk, threw it near the rat.
 It jumped on the bread and settled down to a new feast.

 Moira settled back against her pillow.
-“I think he likes me.
+“I think Alessandro likes me.
 You know… like a man would.
 But why me?
 He could have any woman he wants.”

 She’d sent Alessandro a photo of herself when he’d insisted.
-She was pretty enough, but her plain brown hair, prettyish features and ordinary blue eyes were unlikely to stun a man like him.
+She was good-looking to an extent, but her plain brown hair, prettyish features and ordinary blue eyes were unlikely to stun a man as striking as him.

 His first texts three days ago had been impersonal, more of an interview.
 He worked at a hotel and said he was always on the job, so he needed an affordable housekeeper to keep his home.
-She’d answered his questions as well as she could.
-But her answers had intrigued him and his texts had come more often, becoming sweeter, wanting to know more about her.
+She’d answered his questions as best she could.
+But her answers had intrigued him, and his texts had come more often, becoming sweeter, wanting to know more about her.
 And she’d ended up telling him everything, right down to the sorry breakup of her marriage.

 Now he wanted her, and not just as his housekeeper.